mgrabina/web3socialproof/apps/admin/README.md

 ## Getting Started

-As we will be setting up both dev and prod environments, simply use `.env.local` to develop locally and `.env` for production environments
+As we will be setting up both dev and prod environments, simply use `.env.local` to develop locally and `.env` for production environments.

 ### Setup Supabase